tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * Projects on Instagram/Facebook/TikTok (unless they are dealing with social network analysis).
 * Projects on addiction, smoking, alcohol, drug consumption (unless they are dealing with social network analysis).
 * Projects on social identity, ethnicity, and/or intergroup behaviour -- unless these are related to social network analysis.
-* Projects on sexual orientation, gender identity, masculinity/femininity, 2D:4D ratios (unless these are related to social network analysis).
+* Projects on sexual orientation, gender identity, masculinity/femininity, 2D:4D ratios (unless these are related to social network analysis or well thought out replication projects).

 # References